Subway Franchise FDD, Profits & Costs

 Frequently Asked Questions

-What are the ongoing fees for a Subway franchise?
+What funding options are available for a Subway franchise?

 Who owns Subway?